Conformal online model aggregation: Introduction

 \section{Introduction}

-Conformal prediction has emerged as a significant approach within the field of machine learning, offering a reliable procedure for uncertainty quantification.
-Unlike traditional methods that rely on strict distributional assumptions, conformal prediction provides a flexible framework by transforming point predictions obtained with any black-box model into confidence sets with valid finite-sample marginal coverage.
-Initially introduced by \cite{vovk2005}, conformal prediction has gained increasing prominence and has been extended beyond the i.i.d. (or exchangeable) data setting, some examples are \cite{tibshirani2019, barber2023, gibbs2021}.
+Conformal prediction has emerged as a significant approach within the field of machine learning, offering a reliable wrapper for uncertainty quantification.
+Unlike traditional methods that rely on strict distributional assumptions, conformal prediction provides a flexible framework by transforming point predictions obtained with any black-box model into prediction sets with valid finite-sample marginal coverage.
+Initially introduced by \citet{saunders1999transduction}, conformal prediction has gained increasing prominence and has been extended beyond the iid (or exchangeable) data setting; some examples are \citet{tibshirani2019, gibbs2021, barber2023}.

 A significant challenge in the application of conformal prediction arises in the context of model selection or aggregation.
-In fact, the conventional approach involves fixing the underlying machine learning (or prediction) model in advance and then obtaining an interval with a pre-specified level of marginal coverage.
-Furthermore, since with different models it is possible to obtain sets with the same theoretical guarantees, it becomes difficult to assess which model is the most suitable.
+The conventional approach involves fixing the underlying machine learning (or prediction) model in advance and then obtaining an interval with a prespecified level of marginal coverage.
+Since different models yield sets with the same theoretical coverage guarantees (in iid settings), the natural goal is to select the best of a collection of models.
+In online settings with distribution drift, it appears imprudent to commit to one model (model selection), and hence a better idea is to aggregate the models in an adaptive manner (model aggregation).

-In this work, we propose a novel strategy based on the combination of prediction sets from multiple algorithms through a voting mechanism.
-Importantly, the weights assigned to each model in the aggregation process are dynamically adjusted over time, reflecting the past performance of the models.
-The performance of the various models will be assessed based on the size of the generated intervals.
-Specifically, models consistently producing smaller intervals will be favored over others.
-In fact, from a statistical point of view, \cite{casella1993} outlines the fact that two quantities are important to evaluate a set: the level of coverage and the size.
-In the realm of conformal prediction, these two concepts are translated as \emph{validity} and \emph{efficiency} \citep{shafer2008}.
-This implies that if the starting intervals are valid, then they will be evaluated for their efficiency.